ashleighdevito/leaflet-challenge/README.md

 The control in the upper right corner of the map allows for a toggle between the topographic and street view base layer and the data overlays.
 Each of the two data layers can be independently added or removed from the map view.

+Popups providing detail for each quake event are active on the Earthquake layer.

 ![image](Leaflet-Step-2/images/map_example_second.PNG?raw=true "Example Map Result - Step 2")